Gleejr/Azure-network-protocols/README.md

 <p>
  22. Notice the traffic has stopped; ICMP is the protocol used by ping.
-Proceed to ping VM2.
 </p>

 <p>
  23. Go to your Azure portal, access VM2, and copy its Private IP address (e.g., 10.0.0.5).